The best Roku TVs in 2024: Expert tested and reviewed

 Evaluating Roku TVs is about more than just kicking back to watch a movie.
 That's why every TV we review is put through a rigorous testing process that measures key standards of picture quality and performance.

-We lab test every TV, measuring color gamut, color accuracy and brightness to objectively see which sets are the best for these key indicators.
-We also test for lag time – a key detail for gaming – measuring to the millisecond how long it takes for content to travel from the original source to the screen.
+Every TV we test in our lab has its color gamut, color accuracy and brightness measured to objectively see which sets are the best for these aspects.
+We also test its input latency – a key detail for gaming – measuring to the millisecond how long it takes an image to travel from an HDMI source to the screen.
 We use these results to make numbers-based comparisons about color and display quality.

-We also spend time with each set for real-world evaluation and see how our lab results translate into more subjective performance.
+On top of our lab testing, we also spend time with each set for real-world evaluation using the most popular movies and TV shows to see how our lab results translate for day-to-day use.
 We also compare sets side by side and view samples from the latest movies, specialized test patterns that highlight strengths and weaknesses of each display, and a range of content across several sources.
 With that information, we can tell you which Roku TVs look best, sound best and offer the best viewing experience.

 If you've narrowed down your TV shopping by brand, price range or screen size, check out our picks for the best TVs in each.